Leadership

 President & COO of Labconco Corporation

 Jeff Stanton is President & COO of Labconco Corporation, a privately held manufacturer of Laboratory Equipment operating in Kansas City since 1925.
 Jeff’s formal training was in accounting and finance, earning a BS in Accounting from the University of Kansas before starting a career in 1985 at Arthur Andersen & Co.
-He worked at Andersen for seven years as a CPA in the firm’s Tax division before accepting a position at Labconco, which had been one of his clients for many years.
+He worked at Andersen for seven years as a CPA in the firm’s tax division before accepting a position at Labconco, which had been one of his clients for many years.
 Roles Jeff has held at Labconco include Director of Accounting & Finance, VP Finance, and Executive Vice President prior to being named President in 2021.

 Jeff has been active in the laboratory products industry and currently serves as a director on the board of the Laboratory Products Association, the industry’s largest trade association.
 He served as a director for Alterra Bank, in Leawood, KS from 2011 - 2017 until it was acquired by First Business Bank (Nasdaq: FBIZ) in 2014 and eventually merged into FBIZ in 2017.
 Jeff has been actively involved with several outside interests, including his church, the National Kidney Foundation, home projects, and all things Jayhawk.
 However, his passion has been working at Labconco, helping to grow the business, set strategy and develop people.